selahattingarip/eucountriesTest/README.md

 3-Download project from Project Download link below to a folder in your PC.

-4-Open Eclipse IDE-->New-->Project-->type "maven"-->choose "Maven Project"-->click Next-->choose Workspace location which you download from GitHub-->Next
+4-Open Eclipse IDE-->File-->Import-->type "maven"-->choose "Existing Maven Projects"-->click Next-->choose Root Directory which you download from GitHub-->Finish

 5-Click Help in Eclipse-->Eclipse Marketplace-->type "testng" to find-->click Magnifier to find-->install "TestNG for Eclipse"